Amir Ohana: Political career

 The chairman of the Likud gay caucus Likud Pride, Ohana gained 32nd slot on the Likud list for the 2015 Knesset elections in the party primaries, a place reserved for a member from Tel Aviv District.
 Although he failed to gain a seat when the party won 30 seats, he moved to 31st spot after minister and MK Danny Danon resigned from the Knesset to assume position of Israel's envoy to the UN.
 Ohana eventually entered the Knesset on 27 December 2015 as a replacement for Silvan Shalom after he resigned amidst a sexual harassment scandal.
 During his first term in the Knesset he served as a member of the Finance Committee and the Foreign Affairs and Defense Committee, as well chairing the Lobby for Shaping the Gun-Carrying Policy in Israel and joining the Lobby for Medical Cannabis.
 He also became co-chair the Israel–Japan Parliamentary Friendship Group.

 After being re-elected in the April 2019 elections he was appointed Minister of Justice in June, becoming the first openly LGBT individual to serve in the government.
 His appointment came after controversial comments from Bezalel Smotrich, another contender for the office, saying that he would like to establish a halachic state governed by Jewish religious law.
 Ohana was considered a Netanyahu loyalist and supported exempting the prime minister from prosecution in the Netanyahu corruption investigations.
 He was re-elected in September 2019 and March 2020.
 In May 2020 he was appointed Minister of Public Security in the new government.
 In that role, he deprioritized Palestinian prisoners in Israel's COVID-19 vaccination priority list.

 In July 2020 he resigned from the Knesset under the Norwegian Law and was replaced by Amit Halevi.

 For the 2021 elections Ohana was placed eighteenth on Likud's list, and returned to the Knesset as Likud won 30 seats.
 He left the cabinet after a new government was formed, with Likud going into opposition.

 On 22 November 2022, it was reported that Prime Minister-designate Benjamin Netanyahu was considering appointing Ohana as Foreign Minister of Israel in Netanyahu's incoming government.
 Ohana was ultimately elected Speaker of the Knesset on 29 December, becoming the first openly LGBT Speaker in Israeli history.
 After his election, he became the target of homophobic verbal attacks from some rabbis and Haredi MKs.

+Following the October 7 attacks, Ohana led a policy of reductions of the operating budget of the Knesset to support Israel's war effort, reducing the budget by NIS 80 million in November 2023, NIS 121 million in January 2024, and NIS 125 million in October 2025, as well as an announced further cut of NIS 50 million in July 2026.